-SUMMARY: The NCUA Board (Board) is beginning its second, comprehensive review of its regulations to identify outdated, unnecessary, or burdensome regulatory requirements imposed on federally insured credit unions, as contemplated by section 2222 of the Economic Growth and categories of regulations for public comment at regular intervals over the next two years.
-The categories, and the regulations that the Board considers to be part of those categories, are detailed below.
+SUMMARY: The NCUA Board (Board) is continuing its comprehensive review of its regulations to identify outdated, unnecessary, or burdensome regulatory requirements imposed on federally insured credit unions, as contemplated by section 2222 of the Economic Growth and regulations began when the Board issued its first EGRPRA notice on May 22, 2014, covering the two categories of "Applications and Reporting" and "Powers and Activities."
+Today, the Board continues the review process with the publication of this second notice, covering the next three categories of rules: "Agency Programs," "Capital," and "Consumer Protection."
 This review presents a significant opportunity to consider the possibilities for burden reduction in groups of similar regulations.
 The Board welcomes comment on the categories, the order of review, and all other aspects of this initiative in order to maximize the review's effectiveness.

 Regulatory Paperwork Reduction Act of 1996 (EGRPRA).
-In accordance with EGRPRA, the
+This second decennial review of